nprapps/dailygraphics/README.md

 **This section is relevant to NPR users of the dailygraphics rig.**

 [Carebot](https://thecarebot.github.io) is a grant-funded project to measure and report more meaningful analytics around stories and story elements (like graphics).
-This branch of dailygraphics includes test code that the Carebot team has developed to measure 1) how long a dailygraphics embedded project is visible onscreen and 2) how far down users have scrolled down the length of a story.
+This branch of dailygraphics includes test code that the Carebot team has developed to measure 1) how long a dailygraphics embedded project is visible onscreen and 2) how far users have scrolled down the length of a story.
 Carebot is still a work in progress, and the code we've implemented so far is likely to change.

 New graphics created using the usual `fab add[type of graphic]:$slug` process will have the latest Carebot code.
 However, older graphics may need to be retrofitted as needed before being published.